Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 # TxVM

-This is the specification for txvm, which combines a representation for blockchain transactions with the rules for ensuring their validity.
+This is the specification for TxVM, which combines a representation for blockchain transactions with the rules for ensuring their validity.

 * [Motivation](#motivation)
 * [TxVM operation](#txvm-operation)